nmap/nmap/macosx/README.md

 ## <a name="contributing"></a>The CONTRIBUTING file

 General information about contributing to Nmap can be found in the [CONTRIBUTING file](../CONTRIBUTING.md).
-It contains information specifically about Nmap's use of Github and how contributors can use Github services to participate in **Nmap development**.
+It contains information specifically about Nmap's use of GitHub and how contributors can use GitHub services to participate in **Nmap development**.